-8. ACTIVE GOVERNANCE ROLE OF MAJOR SHAREHOLDERS
+ACTIVE GOVERNANCE ROLE OF MAJOR SHAREHOLDERS

 Many large companies in the Nordic area have a dispersed ownership structure with a clear separation between the ownership and management roles.
-However, a relatively large portion of the listed companies in the Nordic area, in particular in the small and mid-cap categories, have one or a few controlling shareholders, who often play an active role in the governance of the company.
+However, a relatively large portion of the listed companies in the Nordic area have one or a few major shareholders, who often play an active role in the governance of the company.
 This has important repercussions for the view of the ownership role, and major private shareholders in such companies are generally expected to exert their ownership rights actively and take long-term responsibility for the company.

 In line with this, major private shareholders normally not only take part in General Meeting proceedings but also often involve themselves in the company affairs by serving on the Board.
 Still, in all countries there should be at least two Board members independent from major shareholders (in Denmark at least half).
-In Norway and Sweden shareholders are also expected to assume special responsibility for the Board nomination procedure by appointing, and sometimes also serving as members of, the Nomination Committee.

 Hence, there is a generally positive view of ownership involvement in the company affairs in the Nordic region.
-At the same time, there are strong legal provisions against misuse of such powers to the detriment of the company or the other shareholders and for each Board director's strict duty to work in the best interest of the company and all shareholders.
+At the same time, there are strong legal provisions against misuse of such powers to the detriment of the company or the other shareholders.

+Moreover, all members of administrative, management and supervisory bodies have strict duty to work in the best interest of the company and all shareholders.

-9. TRANSPARENCY
+TRANSPARENCY

 Nordic listed companies have in general been early to adopt high standards of transparency towards their shareholders, the capital market and the surrounding society as a key aspect of modern corporate governance.
-Hence, in a study by the European Commission, the Nordic member states ranked among the top countries in all aspects of disclosure of information analysed.
+Nordic companies are often well represented in international sustainability reporting rankings.

 In particular regarding remuneration to the Board and management, a high degree of transparency has, for many years, been standard procedure in Nordic corporate governance.
 Thus, full disclosure at the individual level of the remuneration to the directors of the Board and the CEO is required.
-In addition, with some variations between the countries, in Denmark, Iceland, Norway and Sweden the company's remuneration policy has to be presented, and submitted for approval in full or part, at the AGM.
-In Finland the principles for remuneration to the executive management have to be published on the company's website.
+In addition, with some variations between the countries, the company's remuneration policy has to be disclosed and presented at the AGM, and submitted for approval in Denmark, Iceland, Norway and Sweden and for advisory vote in Finland.
+Further, in Finland the principles for remuneration to the executive management have to be published on the company's website going beyond what is required by EU directive.